On November 13th at 5 pm, there was a district-led presentation on the Graduation Requirement Updates for the Class of 2021, 2022, and 2023.

 A student can:

-- Earn a score of proficient on both the American History and American government End-of-Course Exams; or
+1. Earn a score of a “3” or higher on both the American history and American government end-of-course exams;

-- Earn a final course grade that is equivalent to a “B” or higher in appropriate classes taken through the College Credit Plus program
+3. Earn a final course grade that is equivalent to a “B” or higher in appropriate classes taken through the College Credit Plus program. (currently we offer CCP US Hist 1, CCP US Hist II, and CCP Gov at PHS)

 Science Seal (state)